 The Foreign and Independent Film Series is a monthly library program run by Scarsdale Librarian Dan Glauber.
-One film is shown each month on the second Wednesday at 6:30pm and the following Friday at 1pm.
+One film is shown each month on a Friday at 1:45pm.
 Admission is free, along with snacks and soda.
 No registration is necessary.
 Just show up and enjoy a movie on our high definition wide screen projector.
 See a list of all the films we’ve shown here.

 February 2017 – Waltz With Bashir

 Israel One night at a bar, an old friend tells director Ari about a recurring nightmare in which he is chased by 26 vicious dogs.
 Every night, the same number of beasts.
 The two men conclude that there’s a connection to their Israeli Army mission in the first Lebanon War of the early eighties.
 Ari is surprised that he can’t remember a thing anymore about that period of his life.
 Intrigued by this riddle, he decides to meet and interview old friends and comrades around the world.
 He needs to discover the truth about that time and about himself.
 As Ari delves deeper and deeper into the mystery, his memory begins to creep up in surreal images …

 “‘Waltz With Bashir’ is a memoir, a history lesson, a combat picture, a piece of investigative journalism and an altogether amazing film.” – New York Times.
 Read the complete review.

 January 2017 – Neither Heaven Nor Earth